Joan93/proyecto/README.md

 **Cucumber Test:** price.feature which runs the PriceSteps.

-Example of a CUrl request (for Postman):
+Example of a cURL request (for Postman):

 ```
 curl --request GET \